 A few years ago I was deep into genealogy, and I had found relatives that I never knew existed.
 My goal was also to find the stories of their lives, so I asked questions and tried to write it all down.
 I found a distant relative that was far older than I was, but very interested in what information I had found.
 Her parents had a farm and small mine deep in the mountains in Montana.
 She was quite young when her mother had an appendicitis attack.
 While that was generally not life threatening, they were three days by wagon from the closest hospital.

 Her mother died several hours from the hospital, leaving two very young daughters and a very grieving husband.
-His grief was so great, and he took such personal responsibility, that he refusing to speak of his wife, and their mother.
+His grief was so great, and he took such personal responsibility, that he refused to speak of his wife, and their mother.
 The girls grew to adulthood without any mention of their mother, without even a photograph.

 So now they are in their seventies and I contact them.
 From other relatives I have stories, and memories, and even photographs.
 In a very real way their mother was restored to them, sixty-five years after her death.
 I’m here to tell you, “Feel your grief”, but speak of Raymond.
 Tell your children about his life, his choices.
 The only real knowledge that is important is generational.
 Knowledge that sticks from one generation to another.
 The more you speak, the more that the hole shaped like Raymond is defined, and filled by respect and love.